zammad/zammad-documentation/install/docker-compose/environment.rst

      - Additional Info
    * - AUTOWIZARD_JSON
      - ``''``
      - This variable allows you to provide initial configuration data for your instance.
 Autowizard JSON is out of scope of this documentation, however `this example file`_ should help.
-     - .. include:: /install/docker-compose/init-specific.include.rst
+     -
    * - ZAMMAD_WEB_CONCURRENCY
      - ``(unset)``
      - Allows spawning ``n`` workers to allow more simultaneous connections for Zammads web UI.
 Please also note :doc:`/appendix/configure-env-vars` in this regard.
-     - .. tip:: This variable is specific to the ``railsserver`` container.
+     -
    * - | ZAMMAD_SESSION_JOBS
        | _CONCURRENT
      - ``(unset)``
      - Allows spawning ``n`` session job workers to release pressure from Zammads background worker.
 Please also note :doc:`/appendix/configure-env-vars` in this regard.
-     - .. include:: /install/docker-compose/scheduler-specific.include.rst
+     -
    * - | ZAMMAD_PROCESS_SCHEDULED
        | _JOBS_WORKERS
      - ``(unset)``
      - Allows spawning ``1`` independent scheduled job worker to release pressure from Zammads background worker.
 Please also note :doc:`/appendix/configure-env-vars` in this regard.
-     - ..
-Tip:: This variable is specific to the ``scheduler`` container.
+     -
    * - | ZAMMAD_PROCESS_DELAYED
        | _JOBS_WORKERS
      - ``(unset)``
      - Allows spawning ``n`` delayed job workers to release pressure from Zammads background worker.
 Please also note :doc:`/appendix/configure-env-vars` in this regard.
-     - ..
-Tip:: This variable is specific to the ``scheduler`` container.
+     -
    * - RAILS_TRUSTED_PROXIES
      - ``['127.0.0.1', '::1']``
      - By default Zammad trusts localhost proxies only.
-     - ..
-Tip:: This variable is specific to the ``init`` container.
-       .. danger:: **⚠ Only change this option if you know what you're doing! ⚠**
+     - .. danger:: **Only change this option if you know what you're doing!**

 .. _this example file:
    https://github.com/zammad/zammad/blob/stable/contrib/auto_wizard_example.json